TheOnlyZac/TheOnlyZac/README.md

 ## Hi, I'm Zac.

-I'm a Computer Science student a UMASS Boston.
+I'm a Computer Science student at UMASS Boston.
 I make websites, apps, games, and more.
 If you have any questions, suggestions, or feedback, please reach out to me!

 ### Websites